Cheapest car insurance for teenagers and young adults (2023)

 Cheapest auto insurance for 16-year-olds

-Since NJM is a regional insurance company that’s only available in Connecticut, Maryland, New Jersey, Ohio, and Pennsylvania, it won’t be an option for everyone.
-Farm Bureau, USAA, and GEICO also have cheap insurance for adding a 16-year-old driver to a policy.
+But since NJM is only available in Connecticut, Maryland, New Jersey, Ohio, and Pennsylvania, it won’t be an option for everyone.
+GEICO, available in every state, is the next-cheapest car insurance company for families with 16-year-old drivers.

 Company